 16 Jul Desexing your puppy dog

 Desexing is a veritable ‘right of passage’ for almost every dog and cat that has life-improving benefits.
-Desexing reduces behavioural problems like aggression and escaping from the house, unwanted pregnancies, lengthens lifespan generally and reduces the risk of many cancers including those of the breasts (yes, pets get this too!), prostate and testicles.
+Desexing dogs reduces their behavioural problems like aggression and escaping from the house, unwanted pregnancies, lengthens lifespan generally and reduces the risk of many cancers including those of the breasts (yes, pets get this too!), prostate and testicles.

 Desexing prolongs lifespan but what age is ideal to desex puppies?

 In 2013, a study based on the Veterinary Medical Database (VMDB) in the USA, found that based on data covering 70,00 deceased dogs, desexing increased male life expectancy by 13.8%, while it increased female life expectancy by 26.3%.

 While we all know why it’s important to desex your puppy, there’s more confusion around when should a puppy be desexed.

 The internet is filled with growing information that can be hard to digest, and more and more, it seems every time a blog is written, that is ‘expert’ information.
 Through this guide, we give you the main ages that people consider desexing their puppies and the pros and cons of each age to have the procedure performed